-Naturally, the questions raised above represent only some of the issues that could be tackled in our upcoming issue; we welcome any interesting research topic—provided that it fits within the main theme.
-If you are interested in writing for Frame, please submit a brief proposal of 250 words at maximum before 1 May 2017.
-The deadline for the final version of your article is set on 15 August 2017.
-An article for Frame consists of a maximum of 5400 words, including bibliography and footnotes.
-For our Masterclass section students and PhD candidates are invited to write up to a maximum of 3500 words.
-Articles should be accompanied by a summary in English of approximately 100 words and a short biography.
+The questions and concerns presented are only a few of the many themes that could be included in the upcoming issue.
+If you are interested in writing for FRAME, please submit a brief proposal of 250 words max. before November 30.
+The deadline for the submission of the full article is February 22.
+An article for the journal has a word limit of 5400 words, including bibliography and footnotes.
+For our Masterclass section, graduate students are invited to write up to a maximum of 3500 words.
 Please feel free to contact us at firstname.lastname@example.org, should you have any questions.

 Please subscribe to our newsletter to stay updated with more news.